National Institutes of Health

 Newborns have very little vitamin K. They usually get a shot of vitamin K soon after they are born.

 If you take blood thinners, you need to be careful about how much vitamin K you get.
 You also need to be careful about taking vitamin E supplements.
 Vitamin E can interfere with how vitamin K works in your body.
 Ask your health care provider for recommendations about these vitamins.

-Most people get their vitamin K from plants such as green vegetables, and dark berries.
-Bacteria in your intestines also produce small amounts of vitamin K.
+There are different types of vitamin K. Most people get vitamin K from plants such as green vegetables, and dark berries.
+Bacteria in your intestines also produce small amounts of another type of vitamin K.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)